Who is DCI Credit Services, Inc.?

 PO Box 1347

 Should I contact or pay DCI Credit Services, Inc.?

 It’s best to avoid speaking to a debt collector on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with a collection agency is to work with a credit repair professional.
-They delete millions of negative items every year from companies like DCI Credit Services, Inc. on behalf of their clients.
+They help remove millions of negative items every year from companies like DCI Credit Services, Inc. on behalf of their clients.

 Will DCI Credit Services, Inc. sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also possible that you never hear from or have to deal with DCI Credit Services, Inc. again.